clojure-emacs/cider/doc/debugging.md

 ## Internal Details

 *This section explains a bit of the inner workings of the debugger.
-It is mostly to help those who are interested in contributing, and doesn't teach anything about usage.*
+It is intended mostly to help those who are interested in contributing, and doesn't teach anything about the debugger's usage.*

 The CIDER debugger works in several steps: